Phactum/taxiride-blueprint/README.md

 This project is about building Java-based business-processing (micro)services.

-I incorprates best-practices collected as part of business-processing services developed since 2014.
+It incorprates best-practices collected as part of business-processing services developed since 2014.

 ## Paradigms